Overview of Boot Options in Windows Vista and Later

 In this configuration, the Windows Boot Manager is generic and unaware of the specific requirements for each operating system while the system-specific boot loaders are optimized for the system that they load.

-When a computer with multiple boot entries includes at least one entry for Windows Vista or a later version of Windows, the Windows Boot Manager, which resides in the root directory, starts the system and interacts with the user.
+When a computer with multiple boot entries includes at least one entry for Windows, the Windows Boot Manager, which resides in the root directory, starts the system and interacts with the user.
 It displays the boot menu, loads the selected system-specific boot loader, and passes the boot parameters to the boot loader.

 The boot loaders reside in the root directory of each Windows partition.
 Once selected, the boot loaders take over the boot process and load the operating system in accordance with the selected boot parameters.

-Starting in Windows Vista boot options are stored in the Boot Configuration Data (BCD) store on BIOS-based and EFI-based computers.
+Windows boot options are stored in the Boot Configuration Data (BCD) store on BIOS-based and EFI-based computers.

 BCD replaces the traditional Boot.ini text file in BIOS-based systems.
 Storing boot parameters in a text file, however simple, was considered to be too vulnerable to malicious attacks to justify its use.
 On EFI-based computers, where boot options are stored in NVRAM, you use the same BCD methods to edit boot options as you would use on a BIOS-based computer, instead of accessing NVRAM directly using Windows APIs or specialized tools.

-BCD provides a common, firmware-independent boot option interface for all computers running Windows 8, Windows Server 2012, Windows 7, Windows Server 2008, and Windows Vista.
+BCD provides a common, firmware-independent boot option interface for all computers running Windows 10, Windows 8, Windows Server 2012, Windows 7, and Windows Server 2008.
 It is more secure than previous boot option storage configurations, because it permits secure lockdown of the BCD store and lets Administrators assign rights for managing boot options.
 BCD is available at run time and during all phases of setup.
 You can even call BCD during power state transitions and use it to define the boot process for resuming after hibernation.